prometheus/docs/content/docs/alerting/clients.md

 data rather than implementing a direct client.__

 The Alertmanager listens for alerts on an API endpoint at `/api/v1/alerts`.
-Clients are expected to continously re-send alerts as long as they are still active (usually on the order of 30 seconds to 3 minutes).
+Clients are expected to continuously re-send alerts as long as they are still active (usually on the order of 30 seconds to 3 minutes).
 Clients can push a list of alerts to that endpoint via a POST request of the following format: